 ABOUT ME

-I am a Health Economist who focuses on connecting efficiency and equity in research, trying to address limited resources and health inequity altogether.
-I am currently an Assistant Professor (Tenure-track) in Health Economics at The University of Texas Health Science Center School of Public Health.
-I work on various population health studies and economic evaluations, using large-scale data and decision modeling.
+I am a Health Economist who focuses on addressing limited resources and health inequity altogether.
+I am currently an Assistant Professor (Tenure-track) in Health Economics at The University of Texas Health Science Center at Houston School of Public Health.
+By leveraging large-scale datasets and decision modeling for economic evaluation, I aim to uncover meaningful insights into the social determinants of health and the cost-effectiveness of interventions.

 My research interests are HPV-associated cancers and prevention; LGBTQIA+ health; health inequity; and multi-level social determinants of health.
 I am especially interested in using inequality index measures and distributional cost-effectiveness analysis for addressing health inequities.